 A fecal exam is a microscopic examination of your pet's feces, which is completed at your veterinarian's office.
 These annual exams will help your vet to identify and treat these parasites and any infection they could be causing before they significantly impact the health of your pet and even other members of your household.

 Your vet will search for signs of these parasites—such as roundworms or hookworms—when performing fecal exams.
-Intestinal parasites are capable of making your pet uncomfortable, irritable and may even lead to more serious infections or health issues.
+Intestinal parasites are capable of making your pet uncomfortable, and irritable and may even lead to more serious infections or health issues.
 A number of these parasites may even be transmissible to people.

 Intestinal parasites live in your pet's gastrointestinal tract, hiding them from view.
 That's why fecals are the best way to detect their presence.